kongying-tavern/docs/src/en/manual/guide/auto-tracking/importantnotes.md

 ![](/imgs/en/manual/auto-tracking/2.png)

-5. Please go through the following potential Issues before posting in the #feedback channel in Discord. (you are welcomed ask questions in #chat)
+1. Please go through the following [potential Issues](./troubleshoot.md) before posting in the #feedback channel on Discord. (you are welcomed ask any question in #chat)